patrickrchao/AdaPTGMM/README.md

 This package implements AdaPTGMM: [link to be added](https://github.com/patrickrchao/AdaPTGMM/).
 AdaPTGMM is a flexible multiple testing method that uses arbitrary covariates to model the local false discovery rate.

-The main method `adapt_gmm` allows flexibility in covariates, testing type, input, and classification model.
-We include default classification model implementations of using neural networks, multinomial logistic regression, glmnet, Generalized Additive Models (GAM).
+The main method `adapt_gmm()` allows flexibility in covariates, testing type, input, and classification model.
+We include default classification model implementations using neural networks, multinomial logistic regression, glmnet, and generalized additive models.

-Users may use their own custom beta models, read the vignette for more details.
+Users may use their own custom beta models, please read the vignette for more details.

 ## Installation